 You’ve probably seen the airplane safety video with the oxygen masks – you have to put on your own mask before you can help someone else with theirs.
 It’s important for you to breathe.
 For me, as a caregiver, yoga is my version of putting my own oxygen mask on first.

 I started practicing yoga fairly regularly about two years ago.
 When I’m on my yoga mat, it’s MY time.
 It’s something that I am doing for ME.

 When you spend most of your time thinking about what other people need, it feels good to be a little selfish for an hour, and ultimately, everyone in your life is going to benefit from you taking that chunk of time for yourself.

 I personally love taking hot yoga classes because I love to sweat and I love the deep stretch that the heat allows.
-I want all of you to stretch and get your body moving.
 The list benefits from doing yoga is very long, but here are a few big positives off the top of my head:

 - Increased flexibility

 I understand that it can be very difficult for a lot of us to get out of the house and down to a yoga studio for a few hours when being a caregiver, though (not to mention the cost!).
 The good news is that you can practice yoga at home on your own schedule!
 Even if you don’t have an hour, there are some great 15 or 30 minute classes you can find online for free (Just search ‘easy yoga’ on YouTube).
 If you take a few minutes every day to stretch and breathe, I promise you will see and feel a difference in yourself.
 Depending on where your loved one is along their journey, you could even have them join in with you!